foppage/private6mans-2/README.md

 # Private 6 Mans (v2)

+Verified Discord bot for Rocket League matchmaking and lobby creation

 This repository is for archival purposes only.
 This is **BAD CODE** that **DOES NOT** reflect my current abilities as a developer!!!

 Somehow, this code was able to handle ~2500 servers